TheMuffinManRL/holbertonschool-shell/init_files_variables_and_expansions/README.md

-11-binary_to_decimal - converts binary number stored in BINARY to a decimal number 12-combinations - prints all combinations of two letters, except oo 13-print_float - prints a number with two decimal places using the number store in NUM
+11-binary_to_decimal - converts binary number stored in BINARY to a decimal number 12-combinations - prints all combinations of two letters, except oo 13-print_float - prints a number with two decimal places using the number store in NUM 14-decimal_to_hexadecimal - converts the number from base 10 to base 16 that's stored in DECIMAL